IELTS Computer Delivered Tests + Band Score

 Questions 1-7

-Do the following statements agree with the information given in the reading?
+Do the following statements agree with the information in the text?

-1. The growth of the elderly population is going to make it extremely difficult to provide adequate social service provision
+1. The growth of the elderly population is going to make it extremely difficult to provide adequate social service provision.

 True